Home

 The Standard Approach: Counting Overnights

 Counting overnights is, by far, the most popular and straightforward method.
 In fact, most state guidelines and child support formulas are built around it.
-An "overnight" is usually defined as whichever parent the child sleeps with for the majority of a 24-hour period.
-It’s simple, easy to track, and works beautifully for common schedules like alternating weeks or weekend rotations.
+The major drawback is that it can ignore a lot of important daytime parenting.

 The Big Picture: Using Percentages